securesocketfunneling/ssf/BUILD_UNIX.md

 `USE_STATIC_LIBS`.
 * `BUILD_UNIT_TESTS`: `ON` or `OFF` to enable/disable building SSF unit tests.
 * `DISABLE_RTTI`: `ON` or `OFF` to disable/enable C++ Run-Time Type Information.
 RTTI is enabled by default.
-SSF does not currently build on Unix without RTTI.
+Only disable RTTI if boost libraries have been built without RTTI.
 * `DISABLE_TLS`: `ON` or `OFF` to disable/enable TLS layer.
 Network traffic will use raw TCP and be left unsecured.
 Provided for testing purpose only.